shopware/docs/resources/references/security.md

 The Access Control List (ACL) in Shopware ensures that by default, data can only be created, read, updated, or deleted (CRUD), once the user has specific privileges for a module.
 [ACL in the Administration](../../concepts/framework/architecture/administration-concept.md#acl-in-the-administration)

-## API aware fields
+## API aware field

 The `ApiAware` flag allows you to control what fields of your entity are exposed to the Store API.
 For more information, refer to [Flags Reference](core-reference/dal-reference/flags-reference.md).

-## Captchas
+## Captcha

-Captchas helps verify the user's humanity and prevents automated bots or scripts from gaining access.
+Captchas help to verify the user's humanity and prevent automated bots or scripts from gaining access.
 For more information, refer to [Captchas](https://docs.shopware.com/en/shopware-en/settings/basic-information#captcha)

 ## CSP

 [Content Security Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSPs) are used to prevent Cross-Site-Scripting (XSS) attacks, as well as data injection attacks.
 This policy specifies the sources from which additional content (e.g., images, scripts, etc.) can be included.

 The default policies are configured over the `shopware.security.csp_templates` symfony container parameter and can be adjusted over the container configuration.

-TBD

 ## File access